Student Organizations | Westmoreland County Community College, Youngwood, Pennsylvania

 National Technical Honor Society

-The Westmoreland County Community College chapter of the National Technical Honor Society (NTHS) celebrates academic achievement in specific career and technical education (CTE) fields with a special emphasis on programs offered at the Advanced Technology Center.
+The National Technical Honor Society (NTHS) celebrates academic achievement in specific career and technical education (CTE) fields.
+Prospective members are invited to join every semester.

 Phi Theta Kappa (International Honor Society)